There are some things that are worth spending a bit more on to get quality, but not everything is worth spending money on.

 Greeting Cards

-“Birthday/graduation/etc. cards.
-Some of those things are like $5 or more.
-No one cares about the card.
-They care about the money.
-Go to the dollar store, get a cheap one, write a nice note and slip in a $20 and call it a day,” someone wrote.
+Some greeting cards cost $5 or more, and at the end of the day, no one really cares about the card itself; they care about the sentiment (or what is inside).
+Head to the dollar store, grab a cheap one, write a heartfelt note, slip in some cash, and call it a day.

 Baby Clothes

-“Baby clothes, they grow out of them so quickly, and quality isn’t really an issue when they’re that young.
-The only thing that matters is that it can be put on easily when they’re squirming and taken off quickly when covered in grossness of any variety,” someone wrote.
+Babies grow out of their clothes so quickly that quality isn’t really an issue when they’re that young.
+The only things that matter are that clothing can be put on easily during the squirming and taken off quickly when covered in grossness of any variety.

 Golf Balls

-Someone wrote, “golf balls.
-Unless you’re really good, it ain’t going to make a darn bit of difference.”
+Unless you’re really good, the brand of golf ball isn’t going to make a bit of difference in your game.

 Medications